LOWERING YOUR URIC ACID

 Infusion treatments turn uric acid into another substance that is more easily removed from the body through your urine.

-If you're experiencing recurring gout flares (2 or more per year) while taking gout medication and/or experiencing painful lumps on your joints, it may be time to consider other treatment options that help lower your uric acid levels.
+If you're experiencing recurring gout flares (2 or more per year) while taking gout medication and/or experiencing painful lumps on your joints, it may be time to consider other treatment options that help dissolve uric acid crystals and lower your uric acid levels.

 Talk to Your Gout Specialist and Take Control of Your Uric Acid Levels